TRAINING AT ITS FINEST!

 What can I expect in the interview?

-You will interview in front of the apprenticeship committee, there are 6 of them.
-The interview will last approximately 15 - 20 minutes.
-Each will give you a score on the interview.
+Answer: You will interview in front of the 6-member apprenticeship committee.
+Each member will give you a score on the interview.
 We take the scores, add them together and average them out.
 You are placed on our ranked selection list with that score.

 How do you make selections?